bottlerocket-os/bottlerocket/README.md

 Bottlerocket has an [administrative container](https://github.com/bottlerocket-os/bottlerocket-admin-container), disabled by default, that runs outside of the orchestrator in a separate instance of containerd.
 This container has an SSH server that lets you log in as `ec2-user` using your EC2-registered SSH key.
+Outside of AWS, you can [pass in your own SSH keys](https://github.com/bottlerocket-os/bottlerocket-admin-container#authenticating-with-the-admin-container).
 (You can easily replace this admin container with your own just by changing the URI; see [Settings](#settings).

 To enable the container, you can change the setting in user data when starting Bottlerocket, for example EC2 instance user data: